DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your training course.
 Applications for salaried trainees will re-open between January 2024 and February 2024.

 If you are starting a salaried course after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
-We will email you when applications open in 2024.
+We will email you when applications re-open in 2024.